Eastern Distributor: Planning

 Due to the substantial modifications, RTA sought advice from the Independent Commission Against Corruption (ICAC) on whether a new tender was required; ICAC later advised that it was not required.
 The proposed modifications increased project costs by A$132 million.
 As a result, the concession period was increased from 38 to 48 years, and the opening toll price was also increased from A$2.50 to A$3.00.

 The New South Wales Audit Office undertook a performance audit of the proposed tollway and tabled its report in Parliament on 28 May 1997, with the report finalised in July 1997.
 A planning assessment report by the Director-General of Department of Urban Affairs and Planning was published on 2 June 1997, and the project was approved by the Minister for Urban Affairs and Planning on 26 June 1997, subject to 151 conditions.
 Actual construction started soon after in August 1997.

+The passing of the Roads Act of 1993 updated road classifications and the way they could be declared within New South Wales.
+Under this act, the Roads & Traffic Authority declared the Eastern Distributor as Tollway 6007, from its interchange with the Cahill Expressway and Cowper Wharf Road in Woolloomooloo (with an off-ramp just outside Hospital Road) to the interchange with Southern Cross Drive and Link Road in Kensington, on 4 July 1997, just before it started construction and 2.5 years before it had officially opened; the tollway today still retains this declaration.